-CTRL+L (default) toggles level 2 for all faders in the template cued in preview.
+Pressing the L2 button or CTRL+L (default) toggles level 2 for all faders in the template cued in Preview.
 Level 2 is used when the previewed element is taken On Air with F12.

-SHIFT+CTRL+L (default) immediately uses level 2 for all faders in the template currently On Air.
+Pressing the L2 button or SHIFT+CTRL+L (default) immediately uses level 2 for all faders in the template currently On Air.